enthusiastmartin/audiosearch-android-sdk/README.md

 ## Overview

-Simple Audiosearch Android SDK with RxJava support.
+Unofficial Audiosearch Android SDK with RxJava support.

 Audiosearch.ch is a one-stop search and recommendation engine for podcasts.